Lloyds Bank Equity Release Free Valuation – 4.15% APR

 Hard-to-mortgage property variants include eco-houses and modern construction methods, properties with externally applied insulation to the walls after construction, properties constructed or converted within the past 10 years, freehold/feuhold flats (Scotland only), and basement or lower ground-floor flats with level access to private or communal garden space.

-Some of the most common loan to value ratios of TSB pensioner mortgages over 70s, Barclays Bank interest-only mortgages for over 60s near London, NatWest interest only lifetime mortgages for over 70s, Legal & General mortgages for 60 plus pensioners, Bank of Scotland interest only mortgages for people over 70 and Nationwide mortgages for 60 year olds are 45%, 60% and 65%.
+Some of the most common loan-to-value ratios for TSB pensioner mortgages for people over 70, Barclays Bank interest-only mortgages for over 60s near London, NatWest interest-only lifetime mortgages for over 70s, Legal & General mortgages for 60-plus pensioners, Bank of Scotland interest-only mortgages for people over 70, and Nationwide mortgages for 60-year-olds are 45%, 60%, and 65%.

 Tough-to-finance property titles can include grade ll Listed houses (grade C in Scotland and B2 in Northern Ireland), properties with a large number/scale of outbuildings, grades l and ll* Listed Buildings in England & Wales (Grades A and B in Scotland; A, B+ and B1 in Northern Ireland), properties that have solar farms or a large number of wind turbines on the land and properties with mobile phone masts which are within influencing distance of the house.

-Tough-to-mortgage property titles include properties built on contaminated land, properties close to mining works, areas of landfill, areas of recent flooding or subsidence, properties where there are boundary disputes or where planning applications have not been applied for correctly, asbestos construction, and concrete panel houses.
+Tough-to-mortgage property titles include properties built on contaminated land, properties close to mining works, areas of landfill, areas of recent flooding or subsidence, properties with boundary disputes or where planning applications have not been applied correctly, asbestos construction, and concrete panel houses.

 How much can I release?